josevictormoreno/downloader/README.md

 The downloaded videos will appear on the downloads folder

 ## To run
-If you don't have the pytube and PysimpleGUI libraries, run the next commmands
+If you don't have the pytube and PysimpleGUI libraries, run the next commands

 #### pytube
 ```